Bubcool1/OBeardsall.media/README.md

 # OBeardsall.media
-My media store, not started yet.
+My personal media store, storing things that used to be on my website, for example [wat](http://obeardsall.media/wat).
+This is used for image storage, among other things, for discord bots.